onap/ccsdk-oran/docs/guide/developer-guide.rst

 ---------------------------

 In order to configure a HTTP Proxy for southbound connections:

-  * Modify file: odlsli/src/main/properties/a1-adapter-api-dg.properties in CCSDK/distribution
+  * Modify file: *odlsli/src/main/properties/a1-adapter-api-dg.properties*.
+This file is found in CCSDK/distribution for SDNC.
+  * In a running container this file is found at */opt/onap/ccsdk/data/properties/a1-adapter-api-dg.properties*
-  * Variable a1Mediator.proxy.url must contain Proxy URL
+  * Variable a1Mediator.proxy.url must contain the full Proxy URL

+After this configuration has been changed the A1 adapter needs to be either rebuilt, or restarted if the configuration is changed inside a container, or re-read by the container if externally accessible (e.g. K8s ConfigMap).